google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 Starting with Chrome 39, your style sheets can write selectors that cover multiple pointer types and hover behaviors.
-The `any-pointer` and `any-hover` media features are similar to `pointer` and `hover` in allowing you to query the capabilities of the user's pointer.
-Unlike the later, `any-pointer` and `any-hover` operate on the union of all pointer devices rather than the just the primary pointer device.
+The `any-pointer` and `any-hover` media features are similar to `pointer` and `hover` in that they allow you to query the capabilities of the user's pointer.
+However, unlike the latter, `any-pointer` and `any-hover` operate on the union of all pointer devices rather than just the primary pointer device.

 ### Use relative units

 A key concept behind responsive design is fluidity and proportionality as opposed to fixed width layouts.
-Using relative units for measurements can help simplify layouts and prevent accidentally creating components that are too big for the viewport.
+Using relative units for measurements can help simplify layouts and prevent accidental creation of components that are too big for the viewport.

 For example, setting width: 100% on a top level div, ensures that it spans the width of the viewport and is never too big or too small for the viewport.
-The div will fit, no matter if it's a 320px wide iPhone, 342px wide Blackberry Z10 or a 360px wide Nexus 5.
+The div fits, no matter if it's a 320px wide iPhone, 342px wide Blackberry Z10, or a 360px wide Nexus 5.

 In addition, using relative units allows browsers to render the content based on the users zoom level without the need for adding horizontal scroll bars to the page.

-<span class="compare-worse">Not recommended</span> — fixed width
+<span class="compare-worse">Not recommended</span>&mdash;fixed width

     div.fullWidth {
       width: 320px;